 - Someone brings me (or mails me) your flowers as soon as possible, and no more than 3 days after you get married.
 If delivered in person, they need to be in a vase, in water, and have been protected from sun, wind, cold, heat, etc. The nicer condition they arrive to me the better they will look once pressed.
 If mailed to me, they need to be mailed overnight and they need to arrive in excellent, hydrated condition.
 Best is if a baggie of water is banded around the bottom of the stems and the whole bouquet is packaged carefully and securely.

 - When I get the flowers I will process them and prepare them to be made into custom artwork!
-Once the flowers are ready to be made into a collage I will contact you so we can work out size, shape, and frame, which all impact the price.
-The usual frame size I suggest is 16 x 20, but we can do something smaller, something squarer, or a floating frame if you prefer.
+Timeline varies, but typically in JANUARY of the next year I will contact you so we can work out size, shape, and frame, which all impact the price.
+The usual frame size I suggest is 16 x 20, but we can do something smaller, squarer, or multiple pieces if you prefer.

 To reserve a date for your pressed flower piece please click here.